-North Riverwalk Trail Extension Project: The purpose of this project was to create Americans with Disabilities Act (ADA)- compliant pedestrian/ bicycle connection between two existing portions of the

-River Walk Trail.
+North Riverwalk Trail Extension Project: The purpose of this project is to create Americans with Disabilities Act (ADA)- compliant pedestrian/ bicycle connection between two existing portions of the River Walk Trail.
 This purpose is accomplished by improving existing informal trail/levee road facilities along the crown of the levee and upgrading existing facilities along existing roadways to meet ADA requirements for grade and access.
 This project included paving along 2nd Street and D Street, curb ramp improvements, new lighting along the levee trail, safety gate and grade correction enhancements to two at-grade Union Pacific Railroad (UPRR) crossings on either side of 3rd Street, a new crosswalk facility with ADA improvements.
 This project meets the CDBG Low/Mod Area Benefit Objective because it will primarily benefit the low-income residents of Census Tract 101.01.
-This Census tract has a total population of 6,796; 838 individuals either included multiple races or refused to include race.
+This Census tract has a total population of 6,796.